 Overview

-Reporting Bugs during Visual Regression Testing
+Steps to Report Bugs During Visual Regression Testing

-- Capture baseline snapshots before code changes.
+- Capture baseline snapshots before making any UI or code changes.

 This article focuses on how to efficiently report bugs discovered during visual regression testing.